 “If you spend $1 per day on Facebook ads, you will get in front of 4,000 people that wouldn’t have seen you otherwise,” says Brian.
 “If you can’t spare $30 per month, you shouldn’t be in business.”

-Along with different ad types, like video ads, the level of granularity you can get with Facebook targeting capabilities is beyond belief to me.
-You can literally target President Obama or the Prime Minister of France.
+Along with tons of different ad types, like video ads, the level of granularity you can get with Facebook targeting capabilities is beyond belief to me.
+You can literally target Obama or the Prime Minister of France.
 Whether it be by behaviors, interests, demographics, connections, age ranges, languages, or locations, you can dig pretty deep with these targeting capabilities and layer them upon each other to ensure you’re getting rid of any questionable, out-of-market clickers.
+The location targeting is especially useful for local businesses looking to advertise on Facebook.

 Once you’ve found an audience that converts like crazy, you can clone them.
 I kid you not!
 The feature is called “lookalike audiences” where you can take a custom audience and Facebook will reach NEW people who are similar to that audience and therefore likely to be interested in your business.